bigdataprocessor/bigdataprocessor2/README.md

 Thus, the user is often forced to over-sample in order not to lose important information.
 However, this leads to large data volumes with noise since the information is spread across many pixels and therefore resulting in
 (vastly) increased image processing times.
-The BigDataProcessor2 makes it possible to explore different binnings interactively, thereby providing an efficient means to attain a binning at which the corresponding scientific question can be efficiently addressed.*(click below to play the movie)*
+The BigDataProcessor2 makes it possible to playground different binnings interactively, thereby providing an efficient means to attain a binning at which the corresponding scientific question can be efficiently addressed.*(click below to play the movie)*

 [<img width="1000" alt="image" src="./docs/images/2.png">](https://drive.google.com/open?id=1AVFW3M5QYEDH9XUgR-q2LWUsuy16zF1A)